Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A9GtewxqeLo.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Is there combat & Base Defense required in the game?
 https://www.youtube.com/watch?v=A9GtewxqeLo
-This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: You said we're never getting Pipes yet we got Pipes.
-When are we getting Base Defense?](./yt-nYL4xlSiPpU.md) [https://www.youtube.com/watch?v=nYL4xlSiPpU](https://www.youtube.com/watch?v=nYL4xlSiPpU)
+This question was possibly duplicated with a more recent answer: [February 14th, 2023 Livestream Q&A: Please make a main Game Mode where the monsters are much more aggressive?](./yt-lL-oo-BWQXg.md) [https://www.youtube.com/watch?v=lL-oo-BWQXg](https://www.youtube.com/watch?v=lL-oo-BWQXg)

 ### Topics